muhme/quote_joomla/README.md

 quote_joomla_5# ln -s /quote_joomla mod_zitat_service_de
 ```

+> [!WARNING]
+> If you uninstall the module after symbolic linking the module folder you delete all source files in your host folder! :point_right: Inside container, you have to delete symbolic link before.

 ### Scripts

-There are scripts prepared for a more pleasant and also faster development, see folder [scripts](./scripts/)
+There are scripts prepared for a more pleasant and also faster development, see folder [scripts](./scripts/) and commented list of scripts there.

 </details>